Michelle F. Moseley Counseling

 All kinds of issues can arise with transportation.
 There may be limited (or no) access to a vehicle to attend appointments.
 Unexpected traffic issues can cause folks to miss appointments when they have to travel to them.
 A person may experience anxiety related to driving and/or parking, which prohibits them from scheduling an appointment.

-With telehealth, you can meet from the comfort of home (or another private location).
+With telehealth, you can meet from the comfort of your home (or another private location).
 There is no need for access to a vehicle at a particular time.
 You don’t have to plan for unexpected traffic conditions.
 You may even be able to schedule with a therapist to address your anxiety without having to overcome the anxiety first!

-Support for Those with Chronic Illness
+Support for Those with Varying Energy Levels

 Lessening the Impact of Mobility Issues